 The California Bearing Ratio (CBR) test yields relative strength of laboratory-compacted or in–situ soils and base course materials.
-The test is performed in the laboratory or field with different equipment and is based on penetration resistance of a soil to a standard-sized piston.
+This laboratory test is based on penetration resistance of a soil to a standard-sized piston.

 In the lab, soils at specific moisture contents are compacted into molds.
 Sample preparation prior to testing may include soaking and addition of surcharge weights to the molded specimens.
 The penetration test is carried out in a load frame outfitted with CBR test components.